pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/RMA (US).md

 <br>
 <br>
 #### How to find the tracking number for the replacement?
+*Customer will receive the tracking number when the replacement is shipped.
+Instructions below will show you how to find the tracking for the replacement manually*

 Aftership will change the status of the order to "Received" when the package is delivered to the service center.
 ![[Pasted image 20230911141544.png]]